Alicepinch/everything-vegan/TESTING.md

 ### Login Required

-Whilst testing/building the website I noticed that if a user was logged out but pressed back they would be taken back to the profile page/have access to pages that are for users that are logged in.
+Whilst testing/building the website I noticed that if a user was logged out but pressed back, they would be taken back to the profile page/have access to pages that are for users that are logged in.
 This isn't the best UX as once a user is logged out, then their session should have ended.
 In order to fix, I installed the flask-login library and added the 'login_required' function.
 This function was added to all pages that should only be accessed when a user is logged in.
-If a user is not logged in then they will be redirected to the login page.
+If a user is not logged in, then they will be redirected to the login page.

 Code added:
 ```